wikimedia/wikimedia-fundraising-dev/README.md

 Not all configuration is visible outside the containers.
 A lot of config is baked into the images or created dynamically by scripts when the containers start up.
 It is expected that, for the most part, developers won't need to modify these internal settings.
-In any case, all config files, both exposed and container-internal, can be accessed at interal container locations by opening a shell in a container.
+In any case, all config files, both exposed and container-internal, can be accessed at internal container locations by opening a shell in a container.
 (See "Opening a shell", below.)
 Also note that config that is not exposed outside the containers is stored on the containers' internal filesystems, so it will be reset when the containers are re-created.
 (However, it is also not expected that such container-internal config will